knyghty/carrick.eu/content/articles/2024/django-new.rst

 Not too bad.
 If you like this idea, do please comment on the `draft DEP`_.

-I promised too features, though.
+I promised two features, though.
 The second one is simple, and I'm `not the only one`_ to have thought of it.
 Rename ``django-admin`` to ``django`` and alias ``django-admin`` to it.
 How do you start a new Django project?
 Easy, ``django new``.